grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/suggestion-supplier.md

 .setSuggestionsSupplier(new MyDataSuggestionsSupplier());
 ```

-An example suggestion supplier (derived from polystat):
+Here is an example suggestion supplier derived from polystat:

 ```ts
 import { VisualizationSuggestionsBuilder } from '@grafana/data';